sumesh85/sumesh85.github.io/docs/_posts/2023-03-29-welcome-to-kidsgpt.markdown

 ---
 layout: post
-title:  "Welcome to KidsGPT!"
+title:  "Welcome to AskGenius!"
 date:   2023-03-29 16:27:13 -0700
 categories: jekyll update
 ---
-# KidsGPT
+# AskGenius
 Introducing the perfect learning companion for kids - the new educational app with a twist!
 With our conversational ChatGPT platform, your child can ask any question on a range of topics including science, games, mathematics, social studies, stories and more, and get answers in a natural, conversational way using speech.

 Our app is designed to provide an engaging and interactive experience for your child, allowing them to learn at their own pace and explore new topics in a fun and intuitive way.
 The platform is perfect for kids of all ages and backgrounds, and it's completely free to use!